pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 ## The workflow logic

-Here are the step thru which we will go thru to acheive our goal.
+Here are the steps thru which we will go thru to acheive our goal.

 The Security Backend is Cisco Secure Endpoint ( AMP4E ).
 This is the backend we will query in order to know if we are infected.

 The alerting system is Webex Team.
-And actually a Webex Team Bot.
+And actually a dedicated Webex Team Room.

 The workflow must be triggered from the pivot menu that appears when we right click on the sha256 value we put in a casebook.

 1. We must pass the sha256 value to the workflow
-2. We must check if the observable is a sha256 and nothing else and if is not empty.
-We will use the SecureX Threat Response inspect API for this.
-And for this we must ask for an authentication token to SecureX.
+2. We must check if the observable is a valid sha256.
 3. If the observable is valid an not empty then we will query Cisco Secure Endpoint to get the list of all endpoints that had any security events which invovled this sha256.
 4. Then we will parse the JSON result we received from Cisco Secure Endpoint.
 We will extract all infected machine hostnames
 5. We will then built a text message to be sent into our alert webex team room.
 6. We will send the resulting message to the Alert Webex Team Room.

+Nice isn't it ?

 ## Prerequisits